dhutapratama/docs/queues.md

 <a name="job-batching"></a>
 ## Job Batching

-Laravel's job batching feature allows you to easily execute a batch of jobs and then perform some action when the batch of jobs has completed executing.
+Lets's job batching feature allows you to easily execute a batch of jobs and then perform some action when the batch of jobs has completed executing.
 Before getting started, you should create a database migration to build a table to contain meta information about your job batches, such as their completion percentage.
 This migration may be generated using the `queue:batches-table` Artisan command:

 ```shell
 php artisan queue:batches-table